amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       measure the distance.

 ### self-supervised learning/non-separable task/#classes less than #samples
+- Self-supervised Pretraining of Visual Features in the Wild
+    - arxiv 3/5/2021
+    - key
+        - use 1 billion image and apply SwAV to pre-train the model
+        - use gradient checkpointint to save memory
+    - on detection, 2 points' improvement
 - Online Deep Clustering for Unsupervised Representation Learning
     - cvpr 2020
     - contribution